 If your coffee is evenly distributed then you will achieve correct and even extraction.

 6. Brush any grinds off the rim of the basket and then lock the group handle into the group head firmly and place your warmed cups, glasses or mugs under the group handle spouts.

 7. Activate extraction immediately because leaving your coffee sitting against the hot shower screen will damage the flavour.

 Always watch your extraction, ideally it will begin with a drip and then pour like warm honey.

 As soon as you notice that the colour of the espresso lightens and begins to look watery, switch off your extraction.

 If your extraction was too fast then adjust your grind to be finer, if slow then adjust to be coarser or adjust your tamping pressure.

-A rough guide for espresso is to aim for 30 mls in 30 seconds.
+The aim for the perfect espresso is 30 ml in 30 seconds.

-Have a look at your puck, these are the wet coffee grinds left in the basket after extraction, if it is wet and mushy then you may not have put enough coffee in or tamped firmly enough.
+Have a look at your coffee puck (The puck is the round disk of coffee created when the coffee is compressed into the basket), if it is wet and mushy then you may not have put enough coffee in or tamped firmly enough.

 Aim for your puck to be firm and dry and for it to come out cleanly and in a solid piece when you knock it out.